Study Abroad in Spain

 Carnegie Mellon University

 The application form of this study abroad program can be printed out via Adobe Acrobat Reader.

 Other Study Abroad Scholarships

 Our department along with the Dietrich College of Humanities and Social Sciences is offering study abroad scholarship opportunities for students to study for a semester, full-year, or summer overseas.
 Scholarships can be put towards tuition, room and board, airfare and/or book expenses at any accredited study abroad program.
-A printable document with more information about these awards is available [pdf].We encourage you to visit the university's Office of International Education and Study Abroad websites.
+A printable document with more information about these awards is available [pdf] as a fillable form.We encourage you to visit the university's Office of International Education and Study Abroad websites.
 They may be helpful for students who are evaluating whether to pursue a study abroad program.